cpulvermacher/time-travel/README.md

 without having to change the system time.

 ## Usage
+- Switch to the tab where you want to to change the time
 - Click the extension icon in the toolbar.
 - Enter the date and time you want to set and confirm, e.g.:
   - "2023-04-27 12:40" (local time)